D7EAD/EasySniff/README.md

 <br/>

 # Control Schemes
 EasySniff has a few control schemes for some functions that it performs.
-THese control schemes can be found below
+These control schemes can be found below
   - Single click [any mouse key]:
     - ...to copy any selected data in any shown row
   - Double click [any mouse key]: